 - Gardening plots

-Perhaps your friend or relative has long called Florida home – or maybe they’d simply find the warmer climate more comfortable.
+Perhaps your friend or relative has long called Florida home or need to move to be closer to you. .
 Either way, if you’re looking for Florida memory care options, consider The Cabana at Jensen Dunes.
-The Cabana at Jensen Dunes is a memory care community as well as an assisted living neighborhood for adults who want some help, but don’t need specialized help with a memory impairment.
+The Cabana at Jensen Dunes provides assisted living and memory care services.
+Our trained team members are dedicated and passionate about the residents they serve.

-We offer memory care residences thagt include studios and one-bedroom apartments, each with full access to the community’s amenities and services.
-Each secure private residence, ranging from 360 to 475 square feet, offers a full bathroom, kitchenette, bright interior with heating and air conditioning unit, a dining table, sizeable bed and linen closet.
+We offer memory care residences that include studios and one-bedroom apartments, each with full access to the community’s amenities and services.
+Each secure private residence, ranging from 360 to 475 square feet, offers a full bathroom, bright interior with heating and air conditioning, a dining table, sizeable bed, and linen closet.
 Contact us to schedule a tour to see how The Cabana brings out vitality in memory care residents.